 06. Blind tasting

 Thought you knew everything there was to know about scents, even though you find that some fragrances remain a mystery?
 Just like every other sense, your sense of smell can be improved.
-With simple exercises, you can quickly develop your sense of smell and identify the scents around you.
+Simple exercises may help you to quickly develop your sense of smell and identify the scents around you.
 Ready?
-Here are a few tips for improving your sense of smell.
+Here are a few tips you need to know for improving your sense of smell.

 The guessing game